Nostalgic Holiday Movies We’re Watching With Our Kids

 Graphics by: Kathie Baptista

-Rudolph the Red Nosed Reindeer (1964)
+Rudolph the Red-Nosed Reindeer (1964)

-Filled with the music of Burl Ives, and based on the song of the same name by Johnny Marks, this classic stop-motion movie brought Santa’s iconic reindeer Rudolph to life.
+Filled with the music of Burl Ives and based on the song of the same name by Johnny Marks, this classic stop-motion movie brought Santa’s iconic reindeer Rudolph to life.
 It’s a sweet story that also introduced us to Hermey the Elf (whose passion is actually dentistry), explorer Yukon Cornelius, and the Island of Misfit Toys.

 A Charlie Brown Christmas (1965)

-Dr. Seuss’ How the Grinch Stole Christmas (1966)
+How the Grinch Stole Christmas (1966)

 Frosty the Snowman (1969)

-Where to Watch: YouTube
+Where to stream: YouTube

 Another favorite based on the classic song, this tale follows little girl Karen and her new pal Frosty—who comes to life with the help of a magic top hat—as they try to get Frosty back to the North Pole.

-Santa Claus is Comin’ to Town (1970)
+Santa Claus Is Comin’ to Town (1970)

 Famous fellows Fred Astaire and Mickey Rooney voice some of the characters in this stop-motion movie exploring the origin story of Santa Claus.